OpenSees/OpenSeesDocumentation/source/user/manual/model/model_class.rst

 .. note::

-   The ``Model`` class is currently only available in the new experimental `opensees <http://pypi.org/project/opensees>`_ Python package, but may eventually be added to ``openseespy``.
+   The ``Model`` class is currently only available in the experimental `opensees <http://pypi.org/project/opensees>`_ Python package, but may eventually be added to ``openseespy``.
    To install ``opensees``, just run: